Jenny Lind: German and British success

 At the Royal Swedish Opera, Lind had been friends with the tenor Julius Günther.
 They sang together both in opera and on the concert stage and became romantically linked by 1844.
 Their schedules separated them, however, as Günther remained in Stockholm and then became a student of Garcia in Paris in 1846–1847.
 After reuniting in Sweden, according to Lind's 1891 Memoir, they became engaged to marry in the spring of 1848, just before Lind returned to England.
 However, the two broke off the engagement in October of the same year.

-After a successful season in Vienna, where she was mobbed by admirers and feted by the Imperial Family, Lind traveled to London and gave her first performance there on 4 May 1847, when she appeared in an Italian version of Meyerbeer's Robert le diable.
+After a successful season in Vienna, where she was mobbed by admirers and feted by the Imperial Family, Lind travelled to London and gave her first performance there on 4 May 1847, when she appeared in an Italian version of Meyerbeer's Robert le diable.
 It was attended by Queen Victoria; the next day, The Times wrote:

 We have had frequent experience of the excitement appertaining to "first nights", but we may safely say, and our opinion will be backed by several hundreds of Her Majesty's subjects, that we never witnessed such a scene of enthusiasm as that displayed last night on the occasion of Mademoiselle Jenny Lind's début as Alice in an Italian version of Robert le diable.

 Queen Victoria attended each of Lind's sixteen debut performances in London.
 In July 1847, Lind starred in the world première of Verdi's opera I masnadieri at Her Majesty's Theatre, under the baton of the composer.
 During her two years on the operatic stage in London, Lind appeared in most of the standard opera repertory.
 In early 1849, still in her twenties, Lind announced her permanent retirement from opera.
 Her last opera performance was on 10 May 1849 in Robert le diable; Queen Victoria and other members of the Royal Family were present.
 Lind's biographer Francis Rogers wrote, "The reasons for her early retirement have been much discussed for nearly a century, but remain today a matter of mystery.
 Many possible explanations have been advanced, but not one of them has been verified".